 Cons:

-• Many va healthcare providers can’t write letters due to va system rules
+- Many VA healthcare providers can’t write letters due to VA system policies.

-• Medical professionals inside the VA often decline.
+- Medical professionals inside the VA often decline.
 It’s not personal.
-It’s policy.
+It’s a policy.

 When to seek independent help: